datanav/docs/technical/membercare-superoffice.rst

      - "string"

-MemberCare Invoices to Superoffice Quoteline
+MemberCare Invoices to SuperOffice Quoteline
 --------------------------------------------
-Every MemberCare Invoices will be synchronized with a Superoffice Quoteline.
+Every MemberCare Invoices will be synchronized with a SuperOffice Quoteline.

-Once a link between a MemberCare Invoices and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a MemberCare Invoices and a Superoffice Quoteline:
+The following properties are synchronized between a MemberCare Invoices and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - MemberCare Invoices Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - invoiceItems.description
      - Description
      - "string"